sanjukz/FIL/FIL.Web/ClientApp/css/Readme.md

-### Kyazoonga CSS and SCSS should be written in ../shared/styles
+### FeelitLIVE CSS and SCSS should be written in ../shared/styles
-### All Kz.Web specific styles should be written in this directory
+### All FIL.Web specific styles should be written in this directory